keithfancher/kept/README.md

 # its name.
 $ kept ~/Takeout/Keep/Important.json

 # Alternatively, you can convert everything at once!
-(Be sure to actually glob
-# for `*.json`, as there will also likely be HTML and some other random files
+This will convert every
-# in your Google Takeout export.)
+# `.json` file in the specified directory.
+$ kept ~/Takeout/Keep

+# You can also glob!
+This is effectively the same as the above command.
+Note
+# that this will NOT work in Windows :'(
 $ kept ~/Takeout/Keep/*.json

 # The `t` option (aka `--title-in-yaml`) may come in handy for Obsidian
 # users.
 See the "Options / Flags" section below for more info!
-$ kept -t ~/Takeout/Keep/*.json
+$ kept -t ~/Takeout/Keep

 # Use the `-s` (aka `--stdout`) option to print the converted markdown content
 # to stdout rather than writing to a file.
 Useful to preview how a note would